rahmangunawans/TradeForce/replit.md

 - **January 7, 2025**: Implemented consistent hover effects and color treatment for all feature icons
 - **January 7, 2025**: Enhanced feature icon styling with proper white color filtering and scaling animations
 - **January 7, 2025**: Fixed hover effect for MetaTrader4 and TradingView icons to turn black on click/hover like Automated Trade icon
+- **January 7, 2025**: Added dynamic transparent navbar effect - becomes more transparent when scrolling with enhanced blur effects

 ## System Architecture